Embedding the Python Interpreter in a Qt/C++ Application

 }

-In our MainWindow class, we handle the pushButton click action, run cssmin, and display the result in the plainTextEdit widget.
+Our MainWindow class handles the pushButton click action, parses the text input with cssmin, and displays the result in the plainTextEdit widget.

 #ifndef MAINWINDOW_H